risto1000/Junction2025/backend/DEPLOYMENT.md

 - Create a secret in Google Cloud Secret Manager named `elevenlabs-api-key`
 - Add your ElevenLabs API key as the secret value
+- Create a Conversational AI agent in ElevenLabs dashboard and get the agent ID
+- Optionally create a secret named `elevenlabs-agent-id` with your agent ID (or pass it in API requests)
-- The backend will use this to create voice profiles when users record their profile
+- The backend will use this to start voice conversations when users initiate voice onboarding
+- The webhook endpoint `/api/webhook/elevenlabs` receives the conversation results and user descriptions
-- The `voice_profile_id` column stores the ElevenLabs voice profile ID for each user
+- The `user_descriptions` table stores the extracted user information from conversations